-Many of us have a goal to lose weight, work out more, become more organized, earn more money, etc. But, have you ever considered setting a mental health goal?
+Many of us have a goal to lose weight, work out more, become more organized, earn more money, etc. But have you ever considered setting a mental health goal?
 This was something I started doing for myself several years ago, and as I’ve shared the idea with clients, they have also found it to be beneficial and meaningful.
-It has been a way that I’ve been able to keep myself more balanced and focused on the types of things I truly care about improving in my life.
+It has been a way that I’ve been able to keep myself more balanced and focused on the things I truly care about improving in my life.
 I recently had the opportunity to discuss this concept in a recent Psych Central article.
 If you’d like to learn more about how to set this type of goal for yourself in a way that can be more easily accomplished, click the link!

 Families are central to Mormonism, and creating eternal families through making and keeping covenants with the Savior is at the core of our work here on earth.
 However, it seems that primarily mothers, are talked about as the heart, or the center, of the families.
 Preparing to be a “good mother” is emphasized in Primary, Young Women’s, and continues as a central thread woven throughout Relief Society lessons and discussions.